 Field What to specify Pool Name Enter the name for the connection pool.
 This name must be unique on the server.
 It is the name that J2EE resource references will use to connect to the database.
 Limited to 32 characters.
-User Name and Password Enter a user name/password pair that the server can use for a user connection to the native database.
+User Name and Password Ind Enter a user name/password pair that the server can use for a user connection to the native database.
 These values cannot be null.
 This user name must already be known to the native database and have the appropriate read/write permissions.
-Global Transaction If this is checked (the default), connections returned by this pool are enlisted in global transactions.
-In general, J2EE applications should use transactional connection pools.
-Connections returned by nontransactional connection pools are not enlisted in global transactions even if one is active at the time of the request.
-Optimize Connection Pooling When checked, this option allows for more efficient handling of connections shared in a transaction.
-This option is only applicable to pools representing JDBC drivers that support the XA standard and when your JDBC driver is able to gracefully handle active delistment of resources from reenlistment into a transaction.
+Global Transaction If this is checked (the default), connections returned by this pool can be enlisted in global transactions.
+(XA) If this is not checked, connections returned by this pool cannot be enlisted in global transactions even if one is active at the time of the request.
+Optimize Connection When checked, this option allows for more efficient handling of connections shared in a transaction.
+Pooling This option is only applicable to pools representing JDBC drivers that support the XA standard and when your JDBC driver is able to gracefully handle active delistment of resources from reenlistment into a transaction.